Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Experimental developments for r-process studies

 The next two sections deal with the nuclear ingredients needed for r-process simulations.
 At first we will discuss the various experimental approaches to produce and study neutron-rich nuclei and summarize the experimental data relevant for r-process nucleosynthesis which have been achieved recently.
 In the next section we present the nuclear models applied to interpret the experimental results and derive the vast nuclear data sets needed for large scale simulations.
 We will focus on theoretical advances achieved by improved models and experimental constraints and guidance, and finally discuss the impact on the improved nuclear data on our understanding of r-process nucleosynthesis.

 There has been considerable experimental effort over the last forty years to explore the nuclear physics of the r-process and the structure and properties of r-process nuclei along the projected reaction path; a goal that is nearly equivalent with exploring the evolution of nuclear structure towards the limits of stability.
 This was one of the strong motivations towards the development of facilities capable of producing radioactive ion beams.
-The experiments have concentrated on measurement of masses, $\beta$~decay and $\beta$-delayed neutron emission probabilities of neutron rich nuclei towards and on occasion even at the anticipated r-process path.
-A multitude of experimental probes have been used to facilitate the production and separation of very neutron rich short-lived nuclei and to measure their specific properties.
-The traditional tools in the past ranged from extracting fission products from reactors to the use of spontaneous fission sources, to the analysis of short-lived reaction products at ISOL and fragmentation facilities.
+The experiments have concentrated on measurement of masses, $\beta$~decay and $\beta$-delayed neutron emission probabilities of neutron-rich nuclei towards and even at the anticipated r-process path.
+More recently new methods are developed for the study of neutron capture reactions on nuclei near or at the r-process path.
+A multitude of experimental probes have been used to facilitate the production and separation of very neutron-rich short-lived nuclei and to measure their specific properties.
+The traditional tools in the past ranged from extracting fission products from reactors to the use of spontaneous fission sources, to the analysis of short-lived reaction products at spallation and fragmentation facilities.
 The enormous progress in producing neutron-rich isotopes with increasing intensity and resolution was enabled by the simultaneous progress in the development of new experimental techniques and detectors.
 The traditional approach of tape-collection and decay analysis leading to half-life and $\beta$-endpoint determination for single separation products was replaced by large scale ring experiments for measuring hundreds of masses at once, or complementary to that by sophisticated trapping experiments for determining the masses and decay properties of individual neutron-rich nuclei with unprecedented accuracy.
+The utilization of these facilities and techniques produced and will produce a wealth of data, which primarily address the needs for knowledge about the properties of neutron-rich nuclei near or at the r-process path (see Fig.\ref{fig:ribfac}).